MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/4-intro-network-protocols.md

 - **User Datagram Protocol (UDP)** - is a connectionless protocol that offers a low-latency and a loss-tolerant implementation.
 We use UDP with processes that don't need to verify that the recipient device received a datagram.

-The rest of the protocols that we'll discuss here, are based on some kind of application.
+The rest of the protocols that we'll discuss here are based on a type of application, for example, an email client or web browser.
 Here is a list of the most commonly used network communication protocols.

 - **Hypertext Transfer Protocol (HTTP)** - The HTTP protocol uses TCP/IP to deliver web page content from a server to our browser.
 The transmission protocol used is HTTP.
 HTTP can also handle the download and upload of files from remote servers.